Roger Marsh: Music

-He is best known for his ensemble and vocal music, often including elements of performance art and music theatre, influenced by Stravinsky and (through Bernard Rands) by Berio.
+Marsh is best known for his ensemble and vocal music, often including elements of performance art and music theatre, influenced by Stravinsky and (through Bernard Rands) by Berio.
 He has worked with many contemporary music vocal groups, such as Electric Phoenix (an offshoot of Swingle 2), Singcircle and Vocem.
 One of his first pieces to gain wider attention was Not a soul but ourselves (1977) for amplified vocals, setting a passage from Finnegans Wake.
 It was recorded by Electric Phoenix in 1982, and more recently by Paul Hillier’s Theatre of Voices in 2011.

 Stepping Out, for piano and orchestra, was commissioned for the BBC Proms in 1990, where it was performed by the BBC Symphony Orchestra and Martin Roscoe, piano.
 As with the later orchestral work Espace (1993), Stepping Out explores unconventional spatial possibilities in music.

 Between 2002 and 2006 Marsh composed vocal settings of all fifty of the Pierrot lunaire: rondels bergamasques cycle of poems by Albert Giraud.
 As with his many close readings of texts by James Joyce, Marsh is interested in bringing out the meaning of the dense, symbolist texts.
 He has expressed dislike for modern settings of texts in which the words are inaudible.

 His music is published by Chester Novello and Peters Edition, London.